-The SYSPRO Analytics Server installation cannot be updated automatically from the application server.
+The SYSPRO Analytics Server installation can't be updated automatically from the application server.

 Updates that are saved on the client must be manually copied to self-heal the program to the SYSPRO Analytics Server.
+This is achieved by using the Update function of the SYSPRO Analytics Servers application within the SYSPRO Analytics Setup program.